Sociology in Switzerland

 "Displacement from direct execution does not relieve the workers: instead, they become persistently vigilant and often nervous, feeling that though they execute few tasks they have become more responsible for the entire process."
 (Hirschhorn 1984: 71).

-Such responses may involve, for example: identifying a fault in the technical system upon hearing any unusual machine noises, detecting any strange smells or observing any odd readings - judgements which are very much guided by subjective impressions, since there are no objective criteria available by which to gauge the appropriate behaviour.
+Such responses may involve, for example: identifying a fault in the technical system upon hearing any unusual machine noises, detecting any strange smells or observing any odd readings - judgments which are very much guided by subjective impressions, since there are no objective criteria available by which to gauge the appropriate behaviour.

-While the attention of the traditional craftsman was constantly focused on the operational activity in the narrow sense, with the modern worker handling advanced technology a greater "fringe awareness" is required.
-This is geared to the irregular and unanticipated peripheral incidents that can occur (e.g. malfunctions), which demand maximum involvement of the worker's various skills (Hirschorn 1984: 91ff.)
-One of these skills, for example, is the ability to decide for him or herself when intervention in the technical operation is needed and when not (Hirschhorn 1984: 97).
-This relies in turn on the use of "synthetic" judgement skills, which are hard to acquire since they involve not only explicit technical knowledge, but also indeterminate factors of intuition and feeling (Hirschhorn 1984: 90ff).
+While the attention of the traditional craftsman was constantly focused on the operational activity in the narrow sense, with the modern workers handling advanced technology require primarily "fringe awareness": an attention focused on irregular and unanticipated peripheral incidents (e.g. malfunctions) whose nature cannot be anticipated (Hirschorn 1984: 91ff.)
+One of these skills, for example, is the ability to decide autonomously on the spot whether intervention in the technical operation is needed (Hirschhorn 1984: 97).
+Such decisions rely in turn on the use of "synthetic" judgement skills, which are hard to acquire since they involve not only explicit technical knowledge, but also indeterminate factors of intuition and feeling (Hirschhorn 1984: 90ff).
 Such vague intuitive skills in fault detection can be of inestimable value whenever expensive machine systems are down and the need is to eliminate the defects in the shortest possible time.
 That is why the most modern technologies attach greater weight to certain forms of "practical intelligence", which cannot be learnt on training courses far removed from the workplace, but are best acquired (and not always reliably) through long-term contact with specific machinery.
-Similarly, office workers which have delegated most of their routine work to computers can devote more of their time to questions of personal judgement (e.g. which information is relevant or which category a particular problem should be assigned to - q.v.
+In a similar vein, office workers which have delegated most of their routine work to computers can devote more of their time to questions of personal judgment (e.g. which information is relevant or which category a particular problem should be assigned to - q.v.
 Katz et al. 1987: 101).
 Thus, they too are required to bring informal mental skills of a synthetic nature to bear on their work (cf. Deker 1988; Huisinga 1990: 122ff).

 4.4 Job enlargement